rineeho/rineeho.github.io/_posts/2019-12-02-Prototypical-Network-for-Few-shot-Learning.md

+---
-##Prototypical Networks for Few-shot Leanrning
+title: "Prototypical Networks for Few-shot Leanrning"

+use_math: true
+---

 #Notation